Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/index.md

 {%capture text%}

-Equipped with state-of-the-art labs and testing facilities, the lab conducts experiments on hydrogen production using cutting-edge equipment and methodologies.
-We focus on the development, testing and innovation of technologies and processes related to sustainable and renewable hydrogen source s, as well as the integration of digital technologies to optimize energy production and consumption.
+Equipped with state-of-the-art equipment and testing facilities, the lab conducts cutting-edge experiments on hydrogen production.
+We focus on the development, testing and innovation of technologies and processes related to sustainable and renewable hydrogen sources, as well as the integration of digital technologies to optimize energy production and consumption.

 {%
   include button.html